newlandsvalley/purescript-polska-metronome/README.md

 Scandi polskas are usually notated in 3/4.
 However, they exist in a variety of rhythms that are rarely, if ever, truly waltz-like.
 The characteristic rhythm has an emphasis on the first and third beat of the bar with the second beat understated.
 For example, in the __short first beat__ polska, the first and third beats are strictly in tempo, but the second comes earlier than expected.

-This project is therefore a metronome for 3/4 rhythms with three 'beat markers' drawn in a line, but where the position of the middle marker can be shifted, thus skewing the beat.
+This project is a metronome for 3/4 rhythms with three 'beat markers' drawn in a line, but where the position of the middle marker can be shifted, thus skewing the beat.
 Three polska variants are supported:

 *  Short first beat
 *  Long first beat